nadhemj/logs-to-rules/README.md

 **Access the Application**

-From your browser point to the application landing page where you can upload a file:
+From your browser point to the application landing page where you can upload a log file:

 http://homestead.app/